 5th Oct 2017

-RadioTrader supplies a vast range of two way radio equipment into the agricultural industry.
-We'll show you the most popular solutions available on the market today and the most frequently asked questions we get from farm workers and contractors.
+RadioTrader supplies a vast range of two-way radio equipment into the UK agricultural industry.
+We'll show you the most popular solutions available on the market today and the most frequently asked questions we're asked by farm-workers and contractors.

-The most frequently asked question regarding two way radios is if they require a licence.
-The simple answer is yes, two way radios require a licence, unless you are using licence-free PMR446 units, which we would not recommend for business use.
-A basic licence will cost around £75.00 for five years use and we will apply for this on your behalf.
+The most frequently asked question that farmers ask us about two-way radios is if they require a licence.
+The simple answer is yes, two-way radios require a licence, unless you are using licence-free (PMR446) walkie talkie units, which we would not recommend for effective use on a site as large as a farm.
+A basic radio licence will cost around £75.00 for five years use, but RadioTrader can apply for this on your behalf to save you any worry.
 More detail about radio licensing here.

-No, two way radios do not require a base or repeater, they can be used on a radio-to-radio basis.
+No, most agricultural sites won't need a base station or repeater to get the coverage they need, they can be used on a radio-to-radio basis.
 Repeater base stations are introduced when customers require coverage on a greater scale, typically around 15 miles.

-Range is dependent on the terrain you are using the radios in.
-A basic "back-to-back" radio set up will provide between five to eight miles of coverage.
-This can then be increased by installing either a repeater system or looking at an alternative wide area system.
+Range is dependent on the terrain you are using the radios in, but a quick chat with us can point you to a radio solution that is best suited to the terrain of your particular farm.
+A basic "back-to-back" radio set-up will provide between five to eight miles of coverage.
+For most farms this ought to be perfectly adequate, but if needed, the range can be increased by installing a repeater system, or looking at an alternative wide-area system.

-RadioTrader has supplied a large number of two way radios to users needing to speak to different contractors.
-Our most popular solution is a simple 8-channel set-up that will allow you to have your own site communications from channels 1 to 4, and a further 4 channels to speak with contractors or other local farms.
+Yes, of course.
+RadioTrader has supplied a large number of two-way radios to users needing to speak to different contractors around the farm and beyond.
+Our most popular radio solution for agricultural sites is a simple 8-channel set-up: this allows you to have your own site communications from channels 1 to 4, and a further 4 channels to speak with contractors or even to keep in touch with other local farms.
 We simply require frequency information if they have existing radios.

 Analogue Two Way Radios

-An analogue two way radio system is seen as the ideal cost-effective starting point if you are new to radios or looking to upgrade from older CB type units.
+An analogue two-way radio system is seen as the ideal cost-effective starting point if you are new to radios, or looking to upgrade from older CB units.
+Incidentally, if you're still wondering if you shouldn't just stick with your CB radio, or use your mobile this article gives a lot of information about the benefits of switching over.

 For further information regarding the Tait TM8110 Agri Kit please click here.